cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/about.md

 ### Homescreen app support on iPhones in the European Union

-Starting with iOS 17.4 Apple has removed support for homescreen apps on iPhones for all users in the European union.
+Starting with iOS 17.4 Apple has removed support for homescreen apps on iPhones for all users in the European Union.
 After the update, homescreen apps will open as tabs in Safari.
+All data stored by the native app will be lost.
 Please back up you sessions and cards by selecting "Export" from the menu on the respective tabs before installing the update to iOS 17.4.

-After the update, CloudpilotEmu will continue to work fine as an ordinary app in Safari, and you can reimport your previously backed up data.
-However, there are several quirks that you should be aware of in order to improve your experience.
+After the update, CloudpilotEmu will continue to work fine as a app in Safari, and you can reimport your previously backed up data.
+However, there are several quirks that you should be aware of:

 -   **Potential loss of data**: All pages in Safari loose their stored data if they are not opened for more than seven